This post may contain affiliate links. For more information, please see our affiliate policy.

 Shrimp Étouffée, a saucy shrimp dish often served over warm rice, is a quintessential comfort food dish enjoyed in New Orleans.
 Now, you can make it in your own kitchen thanks to this hearty homemade Shrimp Étouffée recipe.

-Translated from French, Étouffée means “smothered” or “suffocated.”
-And little tastes more comforting to me than a big bowl of warm rice smothered with vegetables and seafood swimming in a zesty tomato sauce.
+When translated from French, Étouffée means “smother” or “suffocate.”
+And nothing tastes more comforting to me than a big bowl of warm rice smothered with vegetables and seafood swimming in a zesty tomato sauce, just like in this classic Louisiana stew.

-Cajun cooks eschew tomatoes, but Creoles welcome them to the party.
-So ahead, I’ll teach you how to make Creole Shrimp Étouffée my way.
+Cajun cooks eschew tomatoes, but Creoles welcome them to the party, so this Shrimp Etouffee recipe is a Creole version.
 It’s similar to my Shrimp Creole recipe, but with a bit more New Orleans flair thanks to smoked paprika and Worcestershire sauce.

 Recipe ingredients